IOHprofiler/IOHanalyzer-docker/README.md

-# Containerized IOHanalyzer hosted through ShinyProxy
+# Deploy IOHanalyzer through ShinyProxy and docker

 This example is similar to the example 'standalone ShinyProxy with a docker engine', with one exception:
 ShinyProxy runs in a container itself, in the same container manager (i.e. docker engine) that also hosts